WojciechChuchro/Social-system-for-organizing-rides/README.md

-# Social System for Organizing Rides
+# RideMate: Social System for Organizing Rides

 ## About

 RideMate is a community-driven platform aimed at simplifying the process of organizing rides for various activities such as carpooling to work, attending events, and more.
 Whether you have a vehicle and are looking to split costs or you're seeking a ride, RideMate connects you with like-minded individuals to make your journey easier, economical, and more sustainable.

 ## Features